 Elevate plain chocolate brownies with a hint of hot, smoky chipotle powder and dash of cinnamon.
 It's like Mexican hot chocolate you can slice through with a fork.

 Conclude your celebration with this incredible cheesecake that perfectly balances sweet, slightly savory and creamy in every bite.
 Topped with pumpkin-brown sugar brittle, it's the sweetest way to salute the Mexican holiday.

-"Growing up in small town in Mexico, it was a special occasion for my mom and her siblings to enjoy these cookies," says NBC Page Natalie Vazquez.
+"Growing up in small town in Mexico, it was a special occasion for my mom and her siblings to enjoy these cookies," says Natalie Vazquez.
 "My grandmother and great-grandmother used the only ingredients they had available, making this recipe easy and accessible for anyone to make.
 Though simple, they remind my mom of her upbringing and spending time with family."